 As discussed earlier, in comparison to the rest of the county, the district of South Norfolk has very few international sites, and none are entirely within the district boundary.
-These are a small number of component units of The Broads/Broadland International Sites, two small component units of the Norfolk Valley Fens and a small section of the River Wensum SAC.
-However, there is the potential for the South Norfolk Development Management Policies to impact a wider range of International Sites, and the following were subjected to Tests of likely significance:
+Four small component units of The Broads SAC/Broadland SPA are within South Norfolk between Surlingham and Loddon with two other very small component units near Geldeston on the District's southern boundary.
+The River Wensum SAC forms the northern boundary of the district in the area near Costessey although for most of this section the SAC designation is mostly confined to the river channel rather than the wider floodplain.

+The following International Sites were assessed:

 - Norfolk Valley Fens

 - The Broads SAC, The Broads Ramsar Site and the Broadland SPA;

 - Breckland SPA and Breckland SAC;

-- The River Wensum SAC;
+- The River Wensum SAC:

 - Redgrave & South Lopham Fens Ramsar/ Waveney and Little Ouse Valley Fens SAC

-Having completed the Stage 1 test, it is considered that there is sufficient confidence for significant effects to be considered unlikely as a result of the South Norfolk Development Management Policies.
-Therefore an Appropriate Assessment is not required for disturbance effects on any of the International Sites.
+Having completed the Stage 1 test, it is considered that there is sufficient confidence for significant effects to be considered unlikely and an Appropriate Assessment is not required for disturbance effects on any of the International Sites.